n-1991/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)

-bio: My research relates to migration topics (choice of mobility, impact of remittances on the left behind, the costs of transferring money, _etc._)  TEST
+bio: My research relates to migration topics (choice of mobility, impact of remittances on the left behind, the costs of transferring money, _etc._)

 interests: